-ACTION ITEM: Take a look at your parish.
-Have you lost people post-COVID because of any of these reasons?
-Do an outreach effort and ask why they haven't returned.
-These, along with the other top reasons, infer that our parishes and churches have become accustomed to doing things a certain way and no longer works for large numbers of people.
+These, along with the other top reasons, infer that our parishes and churches have become accustomed to doing things a certain way that no longer works for large numbers of people.
 In From Christendom to Apostolic Mission: Pastoral Strategies for an Apostolic Age, Msgr.
 Shea writes: "In a Christendom culture the Church as a whole is tempted to lose its spiritual and otherworldly character and to become merely a this-worldly body, a department of state or a promising career path, a center of civilized activities rather than the mystical body of Christ...Attending to the moral and ritual life of the church can become perfunctory, valued only for immediately tangible effects."

-AMERICANS SHUN RELIGIOUS LIFE DUE TO THE PEOPLE, THE LEADERS, AND THE RELIGION Top responses to "How much did each of these items influence your reasons for not participating in a religious congregation or religious community?"
+AMERICANS SHUN RELIGIOUS LIFE DUE TO THE PEOPLE, THE LEADERS, AND THE RELIGION

+Top responses to "How much did each of these items influence your reasons for not participating in a religious congregation or religious community?"